Guoxuan99/EMNIST-prediction/README.md

 # EMNIST-prediction
 2020/2021 sem 2 - Neural Network Individual Assignment Project - EMNIST prediction - Predict and evaluate the output of model trained using multiple MLP model created by using the EMNIST datasets.

+This is a Handwritten Digit Recognition project, which the dataset is from EMNIST to train the model using different architecture of neural network models.

 Here are some of the sample shown in order to get a preview of how the EMNIST dataset is

 ![sample dataset](https://user-images.githubusercontent.com/65883921/135121301-c0d4203d-6342-4385-acf8-770cfe82e15f.png)